Schools need to encourage girls to become pilots, says Aer Lingus

 About a quarter of female respondents said they would be suited to the role of a pilot.
 Photograph: Getty Images

-Secondary schools need to make more of an effort to encourage teenage girls to consider a career as a pilot, a new study has found.
+Secondary schools need to make more of an effort to encourage teenage girls to consider a career as a pilot, according to a study commissioned by Aer Lingus.

-Research commissioned by Aer Lingus to find out why so many more men continue to apply for the airline’s pilot training programme over women reveals that teenage boys are still significantly more likely to be advised to pursue a science, technology, engineering or maths (Stem) career than young women.
+The Red C Survey, which was carried out with 500 adults aged 18-30 from across Ireland, found only a third of women were encouraged to follow a Stem (science, technology, engineering or maths) career while at school compared with half of men the same age.

-The Red C Survey, which was carried out with 500 adults aged between 18-30 from across Ireland, found only a third of women were encouraged to follow a Stem career while at school compared to half of men the same age.
+And it said this was contributing to the relatively low number of women applying for Aer Lingus’s pilot training programme.

-The study found that becoming a pilot was discussed significantly more in boys schools than in girls schools with just 8 per cent of women talking to their guidance councillor about how to become a pilot.
-While six per cent of men said they had considered becoming a pilot, only 3 per cent of women had considered flying as a career.
+The study found that becoming a pilot was discussed significantly more in boys’ schools than in girls’ schools with just 8 per cent of women talking to their guidance councillor about how to become a pilot.
+While 6 per cent of men said they had considered becoming a pilot, only 3 per cent of women had considered flying as a career.

 Most women said they did not consider a career as a pilot because it’s “not for me”.
 However, one in four did not believe they had the necessary skills while more than a third had not heard about it as a possibility while in school or college.
 For men, the main reason for not becoming a pilot was the perceived financial cost.

-More than half of men aged 25-30 believed they would suit the role of a pilot compared to just over a quarter of women in the same age group.
+More than half of men aged 25-30 believed they would suit the role of a pilot compared with just over a quarter of women in the same age group.

-Nearly eight out of ten women said there were not enough female pilots in the profession compared to just 45 per cent of male respondents, while one third of women said the role was “not female friendly”.
+Nearly 80 per cent of women said there were not enough female pilots in the profession compared with just 45 per cent of male respondents, while one-third of women said the role was “not female friendly”.
 Only one in three of all adults surveyed believed being a pilot would allow for a good work balance.

 At present just one in 10 of Aer Lingus pilots are women, similar to most airlines around Europe, according to the company.

-The findings of the survey show that airlines need to visit schools and promote flying as a career for women, said Aer Lingus director of operations and former pilot Davina Pratt.
-Myths around the work life balance of a pilot, maths and Stem qualifications and funding for pilot training should also be addressed, she said, adding that a career in flying simply “isn’t being actively promoted to them (women) as a career option currently”.
+The findings of the survey showed that airlines need to visit schools and promote flying as a career for women, said Aer Lingus director of operations and former pilot, Davina Pratt.
+Myths around the work-life balance of a pilot, maths and Stem qualifications and funding for pilot training should also be addressed, she said, adding that a career in flying simply “isn’t being actively promoted to them [women] as a career option currently”.